 10 Ways to keep kids occupied in restaurants

 - Always take a pen and paper.
 There are lots of games that you can play with just those two things such as hangman, noughts and crosses and squares.

-- Restaurants are getting much better at supplying kids activities pack.
-We recently tried out the new menu at Frankie and Bennys and their kids activity pack kept my boys busy till their food came, plus the pencils were great too.
+- Restaurants are getting much better at supplying kids’ activities packs.
+We recently tried out the new menu at Frankie and Bennys and their kid’s activity pack kept my boys busy till their food came, plus the pencils were great too.

 - Colouring and activity pages are great for younger children.

-- I always have dobble in my handbag. it is our favorite family compact game at the moment.
+- I always have Dobble in my handbag. it is our favourite family compact game at the moment.
 When the boys were younger they loved dino dice.

 - For kids that need to use their hands then having a small bag of pipe cleaners or play dough is great.
 This allows them to keep those fingers busy.

 - Origami is great for older kids, you can use some of that paper that you have played games on.
 Mine love making finger puppets and then they can put on a show.